EnduranceCode/windows-setup-guide/1-fundamental-software.md

 Save the changes with the command `CTRL + O` and then exit the [nano text editor](https://www.nano-editor.org/) with the command `CTRL + X`.

-To enable the changes made on the `wsl.conf` file, youl will need to to restart your [**WSL**](https://learn.microsoft.com/windows/wsl/) instances.
+To enable the changes made on the `wsl.conf` file, you will need to to restart your [**WSL**](https://learn.microsoft.com/windows/wsl/) instances.
 It can be done with the execution of the bellow command on a standard PowerShell console.

-    wsl.exe --shutdown
+    wsl --shutdown

+ You must wait until the subsystem running your Linux distribution completely stops running and restarts for configuration setting updates to appear.
+This typically takes about 8 seconds after closing ALL instances of the distribution shell.
 Once [Ubuntu](https://ubuntu.com/) restarts, *systemd* should be running.
 You can confirm executing the below command on a [Ubuntu](https://ubuntu.com/) terminal, which will show the status of your services.

     systemctl list-unit-files --type=service

+Further WSL configurations can be found on the Microsoft article [Advanced settings configuration in WSL](https://learn.microsoft.com/en-us/windows/wsl/wsl-config).

 The article [Set up a WSL development environment](https://learn.microsoft.com/windows/wsl/setup/environment) has some good optional advices to setup a development environment with  [**WSL**](https://learn.microsoft.com/windows/wsl/), but one that is almost mandatory is the installation of the [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701).